-If you are working to a carbohydrate limit, we recommend most people think in terms of ‘net carbs without sugar alcohols’ (you can select this setting in Cronometer).
+If you are working to a carbohydrate limit, we recommend that most people think about ‘net carbs without sugar alcohols’ (you can select this setting in Cronometer).

 Sugar alcohols are typically contained in processed foods to make them sweeter and more palatable (hence you will likely eat more of them).
 Some of them will raise your blood sugars while others won’t (see the glycaemic index of sweeteners here).